Planning a trip to Spain? Here’s my guide to the 25 most famous landmarks in Spain.

 The Most Amazing Landmarks and Monuments in Spain

-Here are 26 must see landmarks in Spain to tick off your Spanish bucket list.
+Here are the must visit landmarks in Spain to tick off your Spanish bucket list.

 1. Alhambra, Granada